Skip To Main Content

 • Class Charter Development & Yale RULER SEL Curriculum Through Physical Welfare Courses

 • One of the first lessons delivered for the year in Freshman Physical Education is the creation of our class charter.
 Gathering input from almost 1000 freshmen about how they aspire to feel when they come to school is an important part of laying a foundation for creating the school culture we want to have at Lyons Township High School.
 In order to create the charter, students reflect on how they want to feel while at school and what actions they can take to achieve that feeling and a sense of belonging each day while at LT.
 We compile responses from all students and look for the commonalities to develop our Class Charter.
 The Class Charter banner hangs outside of the South Campus Fieldhouse and serves as a reminder to all who pass it of our commitment to a safe school where everyone feels a sense of belonging.
-To find out more about this year‘s Freshman Class Charter please click this link.
+To find out more about the process of developing a Freshman Class Charter please click this link.